pkumod/gStore/docs/en-us/QUICK_START.md

 - \<database_name>：can only be specified as the name of a database for which the current user have load and unload permissions

 ```
-gstore> use mytest;
+gstore> use example;
 ... (this is load process output, omitted in this document)
-Current database switch to mytest successfully.
+Current database switch to example successfully.
 ```

 **(4)Query/update database**